-9. Store camping items & groceries in a hanging organizer.
+10. Store camping items and groceries in a hanging organizer.

-If your Dollar Tree carries a hanging shower caddy (shoe organizers from Walmart or Amazon will also work), you can use it to keep random kitchen supplies or toiletry items organized and in one spot.
-Then just hang it on the side of a tree, inside the tent, or on a shaded structure for easy access.
+You can use a Dollar Tree hanging shower caddy to keep random kitchen supplies, games, or toiletry items organized and in one spot.
+Simply hang it on the side of a tree, inside the tent, or on a shaded structure for easy access.
 Better yet, it’s an item you can use once you’re home too.

-11. Store grilling spices in Tic Tac containers or other small containers.
+12. Store grilling spices in Tic Tac containers or other small containers.

 13. Use stick candles to keep tent zippers from sticking.

 Hip Tip: Bring an old, fitted mattress sheet from home and wrap it over the table – then just throw it in the washing machine when you’re done for easy cleanup!

-Or if you already have glass canning jars with lids at home, you could use those instead–just keep in mind that they may break more easily.
+Or if you already have some glass canning jars with lids at home, you could use those instead.
+Just keep in mind that they’re much more breakable if dropped.

 Hip Tip: To keep things even easier, you can pre-mix some oatmeal blends, pancake mixes, etc. with ingredients that can be kept at room temperature, like dried fruits & nuts, dry milk, and shortening!

 According to Instructables.com, all you need for this camping hack is a foil pan, cooling rack, and charcoal.
 Keep your eye out in the store as some Dollar Tree stores usually sell small bags of charcoal around the summer holidays.
 That means you can create a grill for just a few bucks!

 Cut pieces of bar soap and place them inside a microfiber wash-mitt (found in the car section) or some bath sponges for convenient campsite scrubbing.
 Then just get the gloves wet when you are ready to wash and you won’t have to worry about dropping a slippery soap bar in the dirt.

 Hip Tip: When the soap bar is dry, use a vegetable peeler to safely shave off the perfect amount of soap for each sponge.

 Grab two packs of these shower caps to use for your shoes!
 Since Dollar Tree’s shower caps come in packs of 8, you can use one pack for up to 4 people to slip over their shoes.
 This camping hack will help keep dirt out of your tent and/or limit the need to take your shoes off.
-You can also use them to place your dirty shoes when packing up to keep any mud or dirt out of the car.
+You can also use them to place your dirty shoes in when packing up to keep any mud or dirt out of the car or backpack.

-It’s always a good idea to bring a first-aid kit with you when camping in case someone gets hurt.
+It’s always a good idea to bring a first-aid kit with you when camping.
 Dollar Tree sells many first-aid essentials from Band-aids to hand sanitizer to medicines and more.

-23. Use an empty toilet paper roll with dryer lint + hand sanitizer to make a fire starter.
+24. Use an empty toilet paper roll with dryer lint and hand sanitizer to make a fire starter.

 Dryer lint makes an excellent fire starter!
 Pack some lint in empty toilet paper rolls to take on your next camping trip.
 You can also use an alcohol-based hand sanitizer gel to help your match or lighter flame catch your tinder on fire.

 Hip Tip: Some of our Hip readers also suggested using cotton balls or pads dipped in some wax as an effective waterproof fire starter!
 You could even take your camping hack one step further by making them ahead of time and storing them in a cardboard egg carton.

-24. Grab a journal or planner to keep track of meals (and other cool camping hacks)!
+25. Grab a journal or planner to keep track of meals, other cool camping hacks, and more!